How to Draw UML Sequence Diagram?

 Sequence messages created

 17. You can also specify the arguments of operations.
-Take the message createUser(name, password) as example.
+Take the message createUser(name, password) as an example.
 Right-click on it and select Open Specification... from the popup menu.

 Opening message specification

-18. Edit the action type property by clicking on the button with dotted caption, next to Action type.
+18. Edit the action type property by clicking on the button with the dotted caption, next to Action type.

 Edit action type

 19. In the Call Action Specification window, click Add > Text... to add an argument.
-In this example, click Add > Text... to add argument peter.
+In this example, click Add > Text... again to add argument peter.
 Click Add > Text... again to add argument mypwd.
 Note that the two arguments are actually referring to the two parameters given by the operation.
 If you add the third argument here, it will be ignored (as there are only two operations defined).

 Arguments defined